-License Server Manager (Imgrd)
+Imgrd - License Server Manager

-The license server manager, Imgrd, is one of the components that make up a license server (the other being the vendor daemon).
+The license server manager, is one of the components that make up a license server (the other being the vendor daemon).
 It handles the initial contact with FLEXenabled applications, passing the connection on to the appropriate vendor daemon.
-The purpose of the license server manager is to:
+The purposes of the license server manager are to:

-- Start and maintain all the vendor daemons listed in the VENDOR lines of the license file. - Refer application checkout (or other) requests to the correct vendor daemon.
+- Start and maintain all the vendor daemons listed in the VENDOR lines of the license file used to start lmgrd. - Refer application checkout (or other) requests to the correct vendor daemon.